csound-flossmanual/csound-floss/book/04-a-additive-synthesis.md

 As we can easily produce sine waves of different amplitudes in digital sound synthesis, the _Fourier Synthesis_ or _Additive Synthesis_ may sound the universal key for creating interesting sounds.
 But first, not all sounds are periodic.
-_Noise_ as very important part of the sounding world represents the other pole which is essentially non-periodic.
+&nbsp;_Noise_ is very important part of the sounding world represents the other pole which is essentially non-periodic.
 And dealing with single sine waves means dealing with a lot of data and reqirements.